pygfx/wgpu-py/docs/reference_wgpu.rst

     import wgpu.backends.rs

+The ``wgpu-py`` package comes with the ``wgpu-native`` library.
+If you want to use your own version of that library instead, set the ``WGPU_LIB_PATH`` environment variable.

 Adapter
 -------

-To start using the GPU for computations or rendering, we must obtain a device object.
-But first, we request an adapter, which represens a GPU implementation on the current system.
+To start using the GPU for computations or rendering, a device object is required.
+One first requests an adapter, which represens a GPU implementation on the current system.
+The device can then be requested from the adapter.

 .. autofunction:: wgpu.request_adapter